-Whilst undoubtedly most famous for being the home of the Grand National, the venue also hosts other events too.
+Whilst undoubtedly most famous for being the home of the Grand National, this venue ran by the brilliant Jockey Club also hosts other events too.
 The course also has a range of conferencing and hospitality facilities.
 Previously, it has also hosted golf events, motor racing and a variety of music concerts – including the likes of:

 - Michael Jackson

 - Chemical Brothers!

 Frequently Asked Questions

 - “Is the Grand National the only race ran over the Grand National Course and the famous national fences?”
 No, there are other races over the course throughout the year, so those iconic national fences, such as Becher‘s Brook, the Canal Turn and the Chair are jumped at other times of the year, most notably in the Becher Chase and Grand Sefton.

 - “Who is your favourite National winner or runner of all time?”
 There are so many great runnings of the race and so many great performances from winners and placed horses alike.
 Surely every list has to start with Red Rum, the most successful horse in the race and a three-time winner.
 Other favourite winners have included Tiger Roll and Many Clouds, the grey Neptunes Collonges, Rough Quest and who can forget the run of the brilliant Crisp, probably the best horse to run in the race and not win it when denied late on trying to give weight to Red Rum.